-During 2020, the Company's partnership in Denmark, which products are now registered in Germany under the Federal Institute for Drugs and Medical Devices (BfArM) and are authorized for sale in Germany.
+During 2020, the Company completed the registration process for several products cultivated through the Company's partnership in Denmark, which products are now registered in Germany under the Federal Institute for Drugs and Medical Devices (BfArM) and are authorized for sale in Germany.
 The first sales of the Company's branded products in the German market are forecasted for the fourth quarter of 2021.
 The company plans to eventually obtain essential regulatory licenses in order to be able to buy, sell and distribute Medical cannabis in other EU countries.